Aamst258/To-do-app/README.md

-It is online shopping application
+it is to do app